-The Department of Behavioral Health Services employs three doctoral level psychologists, two neuropsychologists, three licensed social workers, two psychiatrists, and one nurse practitioner.
-Behavioral Health Service clinicians work in virtually every program and clinic at FHC.
+The Department of Behavioral Health Services employs four doctoral level psychologists, one neuropsychologist, three licensed social workers, one licensed mental health clinician, three expressive therapists, and one psychiatrist.
+Behavioral Health Service clinicians work in virtually every program and clinic at FC.
 Historically the department has provided direct services and consultation.
-The department has trained doctoral psychology interns and social work students for a number of years.
+The department has trained doctoral psychology interns, social work interns and expressive therapy students for a number of years.
 The internship program has been accredited by the American Psychological Association since 1981.